zvsuarez/air-pollution-data-pipeline/README.md

 # Air Pollution Data Analytics Pipeline

 This is a project that implements an end-to-end data analytics pipeline.
 Data is extracted from an API and a transformed dataset with geocode containing the top 60 populated cities in the world.
 The range is limited to 60 countries to comply with the free account rate limit of the API.
-The pipeline is configured to run every 8:00 UTC, but it can be configured to run at any schedule and interval however it depends on the limitation of services required.

 ![Air Pollution Data Analytics Pipeline](https://github.com/zvsuarez/air-pollution-data-pipeline/assets/64736073/d11c24e6-9221-4fdc-98aa-954cc52cebfb)